 Double Entendre: Caroline asks Daisy if she wants her to skip the part of the diary where Benjamin talks about Elizabeth.
 Daisy remarks she's glad he found someone to "keep him warm" - as in both keeping him warm in cold Moscow and keeping him warm before Daisy got to him.

-The Film of the Book: Sort of.
-Fitzgerald's story is a satire.
-The movie retains just about nothing of the story except for the title and the idea of a man aging backwards.
+The Film of the Book: Fitzgerald's story is a satire.
+The movie retains nothing of the story except for the title and the idea of a man aging backwards.

 Framing Device: The life of Benjamin is told by a old woman on her death bed to her daughter in the hours before Hurricane Katrina.

-Magic Realism: Exactly how did he get born with such a Curious Case?
-Well, in the short story it was explicitly stated to be caused by the backwards clock starting to spin the exact second he was born.
+Magic Realism: How did he get born with such a Curious Case?
+In the short story it was explicitly stated to be caused by the backwards clock starting to spin the exact second he was born.
 In the movie, the relevance of the clock was only hinted at.
 As Katrina makes its way into New Orleans, the clock starts moving backwards again...

 Ramming Always Works: During the brief time Benjamin's in WWII, the tugboat he's crew on rams and sinks an enemy U-Boat that had just sunk a troop transport.
 The captain and several crew do not survive, shot by the U-boat's deck gunner.